-The trading price of the ADSs has been volatile historically and may continue to be volatile regardless of our operating performance.
+The trading price of our ADSs has been volatile historically and may continue to be volatile regardless of our operating performance.

-The trading price of the ADSs has been and may continue to be subject to wide fluctuations.
-In 2014, the trading prices of the ADSs on the NASDAQ Global Select Market ranged from US\$35.96 to

-US\$69.74 per ADS, and the closing price on December 8, 2015 was US\$52.98 per ADS.
-The price of the ADSs may fluctuate in response to a number of events and factors, including the following:
+The trading price of our ADSs has been and may continue to be subject to wide fluctuations.
+In 2015, the trading prices of our ADSs on the NASDAQ Global Select Market, as adjusted retrospectively for all periods presented to reflect the current ADS to ordinary share ratio of eight (8) ADSs representing one ordinary share effective on December 1, 2015, have ranged from US\$21.54 to US\$57.36 per ADS, and the last reported trading price on September 2, 2016 was US\$47.90 per ADS.
+The price of our ADSs may fluctuate in response to a number of events and factors, including the following:

-- actual or anticipated fluctuations in our quarterly operating results; - changes in financial estimates by securities analysts; - conditions in the Internet or travel industries; - changes in the economic performance or market valuations of other Internet or travel companies or other companies that primarily operate in China: - changes in major business terms between our travel suppliers and us; - announcements by us or our competitors of new products or services, significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel; and - market and volume fluctuations in the stock market in general.
+- actual or anticipated fluctuations in our quarterly operating results; - changes in financial estimates by securities analysts; - conditions in the Internet or travel industries; - changes in the economic performance or market valuations of other Internet or travel companies or other companies that primarily operate in China; - changes in major business terms between our travel suppliers and us; - announcements by us or our competitors of new products or services, significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel; and - market and volume fluctuations in the stock market in general.

 In addition, the stock market in general, and the market prices for Internet-related companies and companies with operations in China in particular, have experienced volatility that often has been unrelated to the operating performance of such companies.
 The securities of some China-based companies that have listed their securities in the United States have experienced significant volatility since their initial public offerings, including, in some cases, substantial price declines in the trading prices of their securities.
 The trading performances of the securities of these China-based companies after their offerings and the recent surge in the number of China-based, U.S.-listed companies that commenced going private proceedings may affect the attitudes of investors toward Chinese companies listed in the United States, which consequently may impact the trading performance of the ADSs, regardless of our actual operating performance.
 Furthermore, some negative news and perceptions about inadequate corporate governance practices or fraudulent accounting, corporate structure including the use of variable interest entities or other matters of other China-based companies have negatively affected the attitudes of investors towards China-based companies, including us, in general in the past, regardless of whether we have engaged in any inappropriate activities, and any news or perceptions with a similar nature may continue to negatively affect us in the future.
 In addition, the global financial crisis and the ensuing economic recessions in many countries have contributed and may continue to contribute to extreme volatility in the global stock markets, such as the large decline in share prices in the United States, China and other jurisdictions in recent years.
 These broad market and industry fluctuations may continue to adversely affect the price of the ADSs, regardless of our operating performance.
-Additionally, volatility or a lack of positive performance in our stock price may adversely affect our ability to retain
+Additionally, volatility or a lack of positive performance in our stock price may adversely affect our ability to retain key employees, all of whom have been granted share-based awards.

-If we are unable to maintain existing relationships with travel suppliers and strategic alliances, or establish new arrangements with travel suppliers and strategic alliances at or on favorable terms or at terms similar to those we currently have, our business and profit margins may suffer.
+If we are unable to maintain existing relationships with travel suppliers and strategic alliances, or establish new arrangements with travel suppliers and strategic alliances at or on favorable terms or at terms similar to those we currently have, or at all, our business, market share and results of operations may be materially and adversely affected.